NBA Cup: Format

 If two or more teams are tied for the wild card in a conference, after group tiebreakers are resolved, the wild-card tie will be broken following the same tiebreakers described above (with the exception of the head-to-head record in the Group Stage).

 The National Basketball Players Association (NBPA), the players' union, said in 2023 that many players objected to the use of point differential and points scored as tiebreakers.
 These tiebreakers, according to one report, encouraged teams to run up the score, in violation of the sport's unwritten rules.
 Players, coaches, and other league employees have suggested alternative tiebreakers, such as limiting point differential to a maximum value per game, or using the number of quarters in which a team outscored its opponent.

-Starting with the 2026 NBA Cup, semifinal round games will be held at the home arena of each conference's higher-seeded team.
-The final round will still be played at a neutral site.